ibm-cloud-architecture/eda-tech-academy/docs/demo/index.md

 ![](./images/mm2-topology.png)
 ### Active - Passive

-See a demonstration for the real time inventory and replication in [this article](https://ibm-cloud-architecture.github.io/eda-rt-inventory-gitops/mm2/)
+See a demonstration for the real-time inventory and replication in [this article](https://ibm-cloud-architecture.github.io/eda-rt-inventory-gitops/mm2/)

 ![](./images/mm2-dr.png)